nicoarp/recitrack-project2/replit.md

 ## Recent Changes

-### January 07, 2025 - Modern Role-Based Navigation System Implementation
+### January 07, 2025 - Complete Rebranding to "Recitrack" & Modern Navigation Implementation
+- ✅ **Complete App Rebranding**: Changed all references from "EcoTraza" to "Recitrack" across the application
+- ✅ **Updated Authentication System**: localStorage keys changed from "ecotraza_" to "recitrack_" prefixes
+- ✅ **Demo Accounts Updated**: All demo emails now use @recitrack.com domains consistently
 - ✅ **Post-Login Dashboard Redirect**: Users are redirected to role-specific operational dashboard after successful login
 - ✅ **Profile as Secondary Option**: Profile moved from primary to sidebar/menu navigation for data editing only
 - ✅ **Role-Specific Navigation**: Enhanced sidebar and mobile navigation with tailored menu items per user role